suhruta/toxic-comment-classif/README.md

 This work attempts to compare and contrast different classic Machine Learning Algorithm performances (with more traditional methods like Bag-of-words and TF-IDF) with various Neural Network Architectures and Word Embeddings (GloVe, Word2Vec and FastText).
 This work also studies the performance of data-specific embeddings (as opposed to pre-trained embeddings) i.e, Embeddings trained on the Toxic Comment Corpus obtained from Kaggle's competition.

 Kaggle Competition link: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview

+In the chance the ipynb file times out or shows an error, use this link the access my source code: https://nbviewer.org/github/suhruta/toxic-comment-classif/blob/main/Capstone_TCC.ipynb